GallonEmilien/DopedHorses/README.md

 - Render shoes on the horse
 - No need to get off the horse and go back on it when disconnecting to show the HUD
-- Modify the HUD position by dragging it
 - fix to have working enchantments

 # DopedHorse